 Some of the more common fraud crimes in Virginia involve credit cards, which are defined to include debit cards and essentially any card that enables a cardholder to obtain goods, services, or anything of value, even if credit is not involved.
 (See Va.
 Code Ann. §18.2-191.)

 Credit card theft occurs when someone takes a card or card number without the consent of the owner.
 A person may also be convicted of credit card theft for keeping a credit card that was lost or mis-delivered, if there is intent to use or sell the card.
 (Va.
 Code Ann. §18.2-192.)
 This crime refers to theft of a credit card, rather than theft committed through the fraudulent use of a credit card.

-Credit card theft is treated as grand larceny, which is punishable by up to 20 years in prison.
+Credit card theft is treated as grand larceny in NoVa, which is punishable by up to 20 years in prison.

 If a person signs a credit card that does not belong to them with the intent to defraud the issuer of the card, or makes an unauthorized purchase using a card that does not belong to them, that act is considered credit card forgery which is a Class 5 felony.
 (Va.
 Code Ann. §18.2-193.)
 Those convicted may be imprisoned for up to 10 years.

 Get Help from a Virginia Fraud Defense Attorney Today

 For many fraud crimes, it is necessary to prove that action was taken with the specific intent to defraud another person or entity of something of value.
 An experienced Virginia fraud lawyer may be able to demonstrate a lack of the requisite intent, depending on the circumstances.